nlfiedler/zorigami/NOTES.md

     1. Add a special snapshot record named `index` to track work in progress.
 1. Find the differences from the previous snapshot.
 1. If there are no changes, delete `index` snapshot record, exit the procedure.
+1. Sync with any configured peers to get recent chunk updates.
 1. For each new/changed file, check if record exists; if not:
     1. For small files, treat as a single chunk
     1. For large files, use CDC to find chunks
     1. For each chunk that does not exist in database, add to pack
     1. If pack file is large enough, upload to storage
-    1. Add "file" and "chunk" records to track chunks and pack files
+    1. Add `chunk` and `pack` records upon successful pack storage
     1. If file checksum changed after snapshot, add two records:
         * set `changed` on the record with the checksum at time of snapshot
         * set `chunks` on the record with the checksum at time of packing